George Müller and Andrew Reed (Classic Reprint) - Couverture souple

 Synopsis

-• Understand the broader impact of their philanthropy on communities and mission work
+• Understand the broader influence of their work on humanitarian efforts of their era.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.